![]() |

 11. “Whoever moulds public sentiment, goes deeper than he who enacts statutes, or pronounces judicial decisions.”

 A Lincoln masterclass on the real power in politics.
-Today, we call them "influencers".
+Today, we call them “influencers.”

-12. “...he who affirms what he does not know to be true falsifies as much as he who affirms what he does know to be false...”
+12. “...he who affirms what he does not know to be true, falsifies as much as he who affirms what he does know to be false...”

 Lincoln’s moral geometry — crisp, cold, and airtight.
+And he was Republican.

-14. “Still I have the right to prove the conspiracy, even against his answer...”
+13. “Still I have the right to prove the conspiracy, even against his answer...”

-15. “From warp to woof, his handiwork is everywhere woven in.”
+14. “From warp to woof, his handiwork is everywhere woven in.”

-From the archives of Abraham Lincoln.
+Food for thought from the archives of Abraham Lincoln.
 Storyteller.

 Mac